-We are mutally responsible for each student from the time they enter school until they go home.
+We are mutually responsible for each student from the time they enter school until they go home.
 The responsibility must be shared conscientiously by every member of the staff.

 In elementary school, supervision of young children must be close and continuous.
-It is essential to have orderly halls, playgrounds, and an orderly lunchroom.
-All staff must remind students of the schoolwide expectations in all areas of the school environment.
+It is essential to have orderly halls, playgrounds, and lunchroom and remind students of the schoolwide expectations in all areas.
 Students must be supervised at all times.
-If you must leave your classroom when the students are present, call the office and someone will come relieve you.
+If you must leave your classroom when the students are present, call the office and someone will come to relieve you.
 Maintaining the schoolwide expectations throughout the entire school is everyone's responsibility.
 The focus should be on instruction and practice of these expectations.